mateusmattos1/mateusmattos1/README.md

 <br />

 <p align="justify">
-  :computer: In development, starting in the programming area.
-I'm 20 years old.
-Computer Technician for Internet integrated into high school by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
-The higher education course I chose was Systems Analysis and Development, and I also study Computer Science.
-My wish is to continue working with systems and/or data.
-At the moment I work as a systems analyst.
-Now i'm focusing on Java, C# and Python.
+  :computer: In constant development, I am 21 years old and have completed a Technical course in Computer Science for the Internet integrated with High School at the Instituto Federal do Espírito Santo - IFES Campus Serra.
+I also obtained a higher degree in Systems Analysis and Development in 2024.
+My goal is to continue working with systems and/or data.
+Currently, I am working as a Systems Analyst and studying Python, Java, and C#.
 </p>

 <p align="center">